POLYSTYRENE EPS GRAFIT 10mm

 • Switch to mineral wool slabs where the project fire strategy requires non-combustible A1-rated insulation across the whole build-up, typically on residential buildings above 18 metres.

-• Confirm thickness against the U-value target using the Future Homes Standard 2026 insulation requirements guide for new-build work and Approved Document L for retrofit programmes.
+• Confirm thickness against the U-value target using the Future Homes Standard 2026 requirements guide for new-build work and Approved Document L for retrofit programmes.

 What to Order Next — Pack Sizes, Lead Times, Compatible Components